MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-capture-telemetry.md

 ---
 title: "Capture telemetry with Application Insights"
-description: "Use Bot Framework Composer with Power Virtual Agents to send event data to a telemetry service."
+description: "Use Bot Framework Composer with Microsoft Copilot Studio to send event data to a telemetry service."
 keywords: "composer, adaptive card" ms.date: 03/24/2023